 Lauren Como, PhD, LCSW Psychotherapist and Play Therapist, is in private practice in Portland and Saco, Maine.
 She received her clinical degree from The University of New England (UNE).
-She is currently completing her PhD from Smith College.
+She received her PhD from Smith College.
 In addition to providing outpatient therapy, she has extensive experience treating children, adolescents, adults, couples and families.
 She also has experience with employee assistance program counseling (EAP).
 She served as adjunct faculty in the School for Social Work graduate program at UNE.
 Lauren’s specialty is working with adults and children of all ages, including infants, working with attachment and developmental issues.
 She was on the board of directors for the Maine Association for Infant Mental Health and she worked as a consultant to pre-schools and child development services.

 In looking at the complex relationship between body and mind, psychotherapy enhances our understanding of the role of emotions in health and medical illness.
 Psychotherapy is based on the understanding that often people are unaware of the many reasons that they behave and feel certain ways.
 These unconscious ways of being cause many symptoms such as feeling lonely, unhappy, anxious, impulsive, obsessive, and contribute to having difficulty in learning, working, loving and feeling good about one’s self.
 Through the process of establishing a trusting and caring therapeutic relationship over time, the individual learns to deal better with the realities of life.